go-mesquite/Mesquite/README.md

 - [ ] SQL database wrapper (without cgo)
 - [ ] User input (Forms/CSRF)
 - [ ] Authentication
+- [ ] Create a tutorial like the flask mega tutorial.
+Build a basic family social media site?
+(Something a lot of people could make use of)
-- [ ] Lightsail-like SQLite backup and restore
+- [ ] Litesail-like SQLite backup and restore
 - [ ] Database migrations?
 (Like Django or flask-migrate?)
 - [ ] Tailwind? (without NPM)
 - [ ] API?
 (Make an official way to build REST APIs?)